top of page

 • Use a hard case with dense foam padding when traveling long distances.

-• Never leave your guitar inside a closed vehicle for extended periods.
+• Never leave your guitar inside a closed vehicle (car trunk) for extended periods with extreme heat or low temperature.

 bottom of page